-AJAY KALSI (55) - CHIEF EXECUTIVE OFFICER & DIRECTOR
+AJAY KALSI (56) - CHIEF EXECUTIVE OFFICER & DIRECTOR

 Mr. Kalsi is a successful businessman originally from India who has established and built a portfolio of companies in a range of business sectors including oil and gas, footwear, real estate and business process outsourcing.
-He has international business experience, which includes oil and gas industry operating experience with oil and gas assets in India (both onshore and offshore).
+He has international business experience, which includes oil and gas industry operating experience with assets in India (both onshore and offshore).
 He holds an M. Phil in Economics from Cambridge University and a BSc (Economics) from the London School of Economics.

-BRUCE McNAUGHT (55) - NON-EXECUTIVE DIRECTOR
+BRUCE McNAUGHT (56) - NON-EXECUTIVE DIRECTOR

-Mr. McNaught is a Chartered Accountant practitioner being Fellow of the Institute of Chartered Accountants in England and Wales and has worked in offshore finance for 30 years with particular experience of the hydrocarbon sector.
-He was Managing Director of Chamberlain Heritage Services Ltd., a privately held fiduciary providing professional trust and corporate services to clients worldwide.
-Chamberlain is based in Guernsey and licensed and regulated by the Guernsey Financial Services Commission.
-He was previously Deputy Managing Director of Hansard Limited, a similarly licensed Guernsey fiduciary services company.
-Bruce is the Director of Finance of TSX Venture listed Oyster Oil and Gas Limited.
+Mr. McNaught is a Fellow of the Institute of Chartered Accountants in England and Wales and has worked in offshore finance for 30 years with particularly experience of the hydrocarbon sector.
+He operates an accountancy practice in Guernsey with a wide variety of clients.
+He was previously a Director of Chamberlain Heritage Services Limited and Deputy Managing Director of Hansard Limited, both licensed Guernsey fiduciary services companies.
+Bruce is the Director of Finance of Oyster Oil and Gas Limited listed on TSX Venture exchange.